nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/jsf-ui-framework/nuxeo-jsf-ui/jsf-ui-how-to-index/how-to-customize-the-bulk-import-form.md

     </extension>
     ```

-3. Click on&nbsp;**Save**.
-    You can now deploy your changes on your platform.&nbsp;
+3. Click on **Save**.
+You can now deploy the changes on your platform.

 ![]({{file name='my_custom_import.png'}} ?w=450,border=true)

 ## Disabling the Default Import Option

-If you want to disable the default import option (after having contributed a new one for instance), you can do it with the following contribution:
+If you want to disable the default import option (after having contributed a new one, for example), you can do it with the following contribution:

 ```xml
 <extension target="org.nuxeo.ecm.platform.actions.ActionService"